dectorserranodaianam3s2-creator/Tiendavariada-/README.md

 ---

-# 📄 Licencia
+# 📄 License

-Proyecto desarrollado con fines educativos.
+Project developed for educational purposes.

 ---

-# ⭐ Agradecimientos
+# ⭐ Acknowledgments

-Gracias por visitar este proyecto.
+Thank you for visiting this project.

-Si te gustó el repositorio puedes darle una ⭐ en GitHub.
+If you liked the repository, feel free to give it a ⭐ on GitHub.